syelamohdnoor/scopus-data-scraping/README.md

 Python 3, Pandas, Selenium, webdriver_manager.chrome

-# Acknowledgement/Reference
+# Notes

+1. There is more efficient way of doing this, by using Scopus API.
+For more detail, please visit https://dev.elsevier.com/.

-The script is improvised from https://github.com/teonghan/Scopus-Extract-h-Index
+2. The script is improvised from https://github.com/teonghan/Scopus-Extract-h-Index.

+3. You may go through some problems before succesfully scraping the data due to the connection problem to Scopus.com.

+4. It is advisable to check your output after scraping the data to detect errors and missing values.